 However, one of the main things that scare solo travelers away from actually taking the leap to travel alone is….safety.
 Sound familiar?
 If so, you are not alone.
-Just about everyone I know or have met while traveling solo (especially females) have been slightly concerned with safety.
+Just about everyone I know or have met while traveling solo (especially females) have been slightly concerned with their personal safety.
 But, if you’re prepared and read the safety tips for traveling alone from others, you’ll be more prepared than you ever thought possible!

 This is why I asked a bunch of experienced solo female travelers to tell us their solo travel safety tips so we can all feel safe on the road and fully enjoy our adventures!

 If you’re traveling solo, be sure to let someone back home know your itinerary.
 You should also check in with them on designated days, so they always know you’re safe. – Sara from Our Kind of Crazy

 If you’re a bar-hopping solo traveler, keep both eyes on your drink at all times!
 Watch the bartender make it, watch it as they hand it to you, and of course watch it while you’re drinking it.
 Never, ever leave your drink unattended unless you’re finished.
 This especially applies to solo female travelers, but is a good and safe travel practice for everyone. – Kaisa from Glam Granola Travel

 Also, always be sure you are trusting your gut.
 If something feels off, leave.
 Especially in situations where you are at a bar by yourself or walking alone at night.

 Have extra money budgeted for unexpected situations when you don’t feel 100% safe.
 For example, take a taxi or uber if you’re not comfortable walking back to your hotel at night. – Aga from Traveling with Aga